home-assistant/addons/letsencrypt/DOCS.md

 ```

 ### OVH
-You will need to generate an OVH API Key first at https://eu.api.ovh.com/createToken/ (for Europe) or https://ca.api.ovh.com/createToken/ (for north america).
+You will need to generate an OVH API Key first at https://eu.api.ovh.com/createToken/ (for Europe) or https://ca.api.ovh.com/createToken/ (for north America).

 When creating the API Key, you must ensure that the following rights are granted:
 * ``GET /domain/zone/*``